 What makes this lamb chop recipe so tender is the delicious Guinness beer gravy that they simmer in for about 2 hours.
 Add onions and a splash of cream at the end and and serve over your carb of choice.

-What Can You Serve With These Lamb Chops?
+What Can You Serve With Lamb?

 Anything you like, really.
 But we love making our favorite Sausage Stuffing with this lamb chop recipe, or any type of potato recipe like these Homemade Shoestring French Fries or Slow Cooker Mashed Potatoes.